inetum-orleans/docker-devbox-ddb/docs/features/symlinks.md

 - `disabled`: Definition of the status of the feature.
 If set to True, this feature will not be triggered.
     - type: boolean
     - default: False
-- `excluded`: The list of file to exclude from the symlink creation.
+- `excludes`: The list of file to exclude from the symlink creation.
     - type: array of string
     - default: []
 - `includes`: The source file format to search for.
 If not override, it is generated using the `suffixes` list.